Degree Certification Process

 DEGREE CERTIFICATION AUDITING

-Following the second audit, any students with deficiencies that cannot be remedied by final grades, will automatically be inactivated, and forced to reapply for the next semester.
+Following the first audit, any students with deficiencies that cannot be remedied by final grades, will automatically be inactivated, and forced to reapply for the next semester.
 Students are encouraged to follow their graduation status and work with their advisors in remedying any deficiencies.

 All OAG students can check their graduation status in DegreeWorks, under the section entitled Student View.
 For more information on DegreeWorks, please see www.degreeworks.gatech.edu.